SSDD-2025/Grupo-16/README.md

 - Select Tickets Page
 ![Select Tickets Page](Diagrams/Screenshots/ticket_selection.png)
 Description: this page will only be accessible if the user is logged.
 It will show a predetermined map of the arena where the concert is going to take place (is the same for every concert) and next to it will be a form so the user can choose the type of ticket he wants and the number of them.
 It also shows the price of the tickets.
+This page also has the header as the main page.

 - Purchase Page
 ![Purchase Page](Diagrams/Screenshots/purchase_page.png)